danielfigueiredo/rxjs-goodparts/src/content/typescript-observables.md

 ---

-## Making things slightly more complicated
+## Making things more complicated

-- Combining, transforming, and merging
+- Observables can be combined, transformed, and merged
+- Some operators changes the type from X to Y

 ---